tiagomartinho/9GAGSwiftServices/README.md

-# services
+# 9GAGSwiftServices
-A bootstrap project for your networking framework to your iOS/tvOS/OSX/watchOS application
+A simple way to access the infinigag API from your cocoa application

 ## Requirements